FAQs

 Is there anything an ultrasound can't do in a pregnancy check?

 Ultrasound is a brilliant tool in many ways, but has its limitations- gas in the abdomen blocks the view so we often cannot see everything, meaning we cannot guarantee numbers especially in larger litters.
-Also it tends to be done at an earlier stage of pregnancy so most congenital issues won't be apparent, and is not comparable to the anomaly scan stage of human pregnancy.
+Also it tends to be done at an earlier stage of pregnancy so most congenital issues won't be apparent, and is not comparable to the anomaly scan in human pregnancy.

 Do you treat exotic animals?